joekleinsorge/blog/content/about.md

 exporting: {
 enabled: false,
 },
-{{< /highcharts-custom >}} -->
+{{< /highcharts-custom >}} --> -->

 ## How to connect with me?

-I’m only in the beginning of my career but am actively seeking ways to develop myself professionally.
-Reach out to me if you want to talk anything tech, mountain biking or home automation.
+Feel free to reach out to me if you want to talk anything tech, mountain biking or home automation.

 {{< rawhtml >}}